 KEY POINTS

-Pan Global's Escacena Project comprises a significant land package covering more than 5,700 hectares, immediately neighbors the Aznalcóllar and Los Frailes projects being developed by Grupo México, and is 12km to the west of First Quantum Mining’s Cobre Las Cruces Mine.
+Pan Global's Escacena Project comprises a significant land package covering more than 13,000 hectares, immediately neighbors the Aznalcóllar and Los Frailes projects being developed by Grupo México, and is 12km to the west of Resource Capital Fund’s Cobre Las Cruces Mine.
 Atalaya’s operating Riotinto Mine is 23km to the northwest.
+At Escacena, the 2026 drill program aims to grow the copper resource base with new discoveries at the target-rich Project.
+The Escacena Project includes Mineral Resource Estimates at the La Romana copper-tin-silver and Cañada Honda copper-gold deposits, and hosts 15 other prospective targets for follow-up.

 In March 2024, Pan Global released the second phase of copper metallurgy results for La Romana, indicating excellent recoveries of 88% copper and concentrate grades of up to 32.5% copper, with payable silver content and low deleterious elements.
 The positive results advanced La Romana to the preliminary design phase of the metallurgical process.
 In April 2024, the Company reported positive tin metallurgy results for La Romana, concluding that the deposit mineralization is amenable to producing high-quality tin concentrate using conventional gravity separation.
 Tin concentrate grades of 63.2% tin and 58.1% recovery were achieved.
 The outstanding copper and tin metallurgy test results are an important de-risking milestone for the La Romana deposit.